toma-demagn/Calisthenics-Posture-Fixer/bikefitting/README.md

 # Bikefitting Pose and Wheel Alignment Tool

 This project is a simple real-time bike fitting assistant using a webcam.
-It detects the user's leg pose and the positions of bike wheels, then analyzes the knee angle and how perpendicular the leg is to the wheels.
+It detects the user's leg pose and the positions of bike wheels, then analyzes the knee angle and the angle between shin and wheel line.

 ![Demo](asset/bikefitting.gif)